mary-vo/100DaysofCode/README.md

-# 100DaysofCode_Day1
-All assignments from Day 1
+Assignments and exercises from 100DaysofCoding